Background

 Projects

-Details about this project are available in our 2022 publication in Regulatory Toxicology and Pharmacology, as well as a poster we presented at the 11th World Congress on Alternatives and Animal Use in the Life Sciences and the EuroTox2021 Congress.
+Details about this project are available in our 2022 publication in Regulatory Toxicology and Pharmacology, a poster we presented at the 11th World Congress on Alternatives and Animal Use in the Life Sciences and the EuroTox2021 Congress, and our 2024 publication in Frontiers in Toxicology on how to use the framework, in which examples with specific chemicals are provided.

 In addition to the above project, there are many others aiming to help make the transition away from the bioassay, including those led by the following groups and initiatives: